This is the website for author Seth David Branitz & Songwriter/singer Seth Davis.

 This is an updated version.
 Ramblings on a confusing Jewish upbringing

-and years of formulating values the hard way.
+and decades of formulating values the hard way.

 Director/Editor: Beth Cramer